begmaroman/go-micro-boilerplate/README.md

 Use [Go modules][gomodules] to manage dependencies of the project.

+*NOTE: There are no tests in the project, this is a different story :)*

 ### Install [protoc][protoc]

 Use Protobufs as part of our toolchain so you need to [grab a release][protoc]